hunterriffic/mrklee/src/README.md

 This will run the test and report any syntax or semantic errors.

 ## Versioning

 I am using [GitHub](https://github.com/hunterriffic) for version control.
-The *mrklee* repository is currently private, but will be made public after its release in the Spring.
+The *mrklee* repository is currently private, but will be made public after its release in the spring of 2019.

 ## Authors